Burton China Readies to Reach New Heights

 China Development

 Smith, who was himself in Japan during the 1998 Games, saw firsthand the post-Olympic impact on the country’s snowboarding and winter sport industry.
 Today, he says he perceives many similarities in the China market.
-As in Japan in the late 1990’s, snowboarding is still in a nascent stage in China.
+As in Japan in the late 1990s, snowboarding is still in a nascent stage in China.
 Young as it may be, the growing popularity of snowboarding in China has been impressive.
 “There is a lifestyle attached to it.
 Snowboarding has a culture surrounding it, whereas skiing is very regimented.
 Snowboarding allows for more components and room for personal expression,” Smith explains the allure of the sport.
-Educating new consumers about both snowboarding and the lifestyle attached to have been integral to Burton’s strategy in China.
+Educating new consumers about both snowboarding and the lifestyle attached to it has been integral to Burton’s strategy in China.

-Asked about the biggest difference he sees between the Japanese and Chinese markets, Smith doesn’t hesitate, “Scale, the size of the market here is phenomenal.”
+Asked about the biggest difference he sees between the Japanese and Chinese markets, Smith doesn’t hesitate.
+“Scale, the size of the market here is phenomenal.”
 And, just as the Nagano games ignited the snowboarding craze in Japan 20 years ago, Burton plans to ride China’s post-Olympic boom to new heights.

 Craig Smith rides at the Genting Resort Secret Garden in Zhangjiakou